BarcinoLechiguino/Development---Game/README.md

   - Animation pushbacks are now loaded from a tmx file.

+  - There is now a death animation for both players.

   - The collider rebound bug from v0.1 has been fixed.

   - Both Parallax and Camera Culling have been implemented.